MrKevinWeiss/Testing/SlaveBoardSpec.md

 # Purpose

-To have a low cost, certified slave device that can be used to automate regression testing of basic periphials.
+To have a low cost, certified slave device that can be used to automate regression testing of basic peripherals.

 # Problems

--Sensors and other slave devices cannot test all configurable modes -RPi does not support low level testing
+- Sensors and other slave devices cannot test all configurable modes
+- RPi does not support low level testing
--Standard Arduino extensions don't support all configurable features well -Standard test tools from DIOLAN and Total Phase require licenses and are expensive
+- Standard Arduino extensions don't support all configurable features well
+- Standard test tools from DIOLAN and Total Phase require licenses and are expensive

 # Requirements